KTH-RPL/OpenSceneFlow/README.md

 ### Submit result to public leaderboard
-To submit your result to the public Leaderboard, if you select `av2_mode=test`, it should be a zip file for you to submit to the leaderboard.
+To submit your result to the public Leaderboard, if you select `data_mode=test`, it should be a zip file for you to submit to the leaderboard.
 Note: The leaderboard result in DeFlow&SeFlow main paper is [version 1](https://eval.ai/web/challenges/challenge-page/2010/evaluation), as [version 2](https://eval.ai/web/challenges/challenge-page/2210/overview) is updated after DeFlow&SeFlow.

 ```bash